-1. I can read a story or novel, give you general feedback (developmental editing) on what’s working and what isn’t, and suggest some markets. $2/page (double-spaced)
+1. OVERVIEW: I can read a story or novel, give you general feedback on what’s working and what isn’t, and suggest some markets. $4/page (double-spaced)

 “Richard Thomas is a scientist.
 He will take your work and examine it under his microscope until he’s studied every little detail.
 He will dissect your manuscript and make it bleed.
 Affordable and fast paced, I was impressed with the massive amount of care shown on the edits of my book.
 Not only did he perform a massive copy edit, but he also analyzed each individual chapter and told me what worked—and more importantly, what didn’t.
 Richard is exactly what an editor should be.”